-Join Dan Gookin for an in-depth discussion in this video Using character I/O, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Using character I/O, part of Learning C.

 - Programs are known for both input and output.
 Output goes to the standards output device, which is usually the screen or a terminal window.
 Input comes from the standard input device, which is normally the keyboard.
 In this movie, I explore input and output concepts.
 These involve character I/O, which is the reading of single characters, as well as the output of a single character.
 I'll also touch upon the concept of stream input and output.
 The two must common C language character I/O functions are getchar and putchar, that's how I pronounce them.